 Brand guidelines need support.

 Another tool we rely on to unify brand and marketing initiatives within our clients’ organizations is brand guidelines.
 These can include a variety of elements, ranging from global brand strategy and visuals to nuanced voice and tone direction to highly targeted messaging across audiences.
 But guidelines are only as good as their implementation, which needs to include comprehensive training.
 Make sure employees embrace the strategy and messaging of the brand, and know where to find — and how to use — the tools they need.

 Look to the future to build a B2B brand that lasts.

 Marketing does not stand still — both agencies and organizations must keep abreast of the trends and shifts influencing the B2B landscape.
 Building a solid brand foundation can help weather these changes and deliver solid results.

-About the author Lillian Pontius-Goldblatt is a strategy director and brand storyteller at DeSantis Breindel, where she leads projects in partnership with global B2B clients.
+Lillian Pontius-Goldblatt is a strategy director and brand storyteller at DeSantis Breindel, where she leads projects in partnership with global B2B clients.
 Her brand work aims to unite how organizations operate with how they exist in and respond to the real world.